tpm2-software/tpm2-tools/man/tpm2_import.1.md

 # DESCRIPTION

-This tool imports an external key either, a symmetric AES-128 or an RSA2K as TPM managed key object.
+This tool imports an external generated key as TPM managed key object.
-It requires the parent handle be persistent and an object of type RSA key.
+It requires that the parent key object be of type RSA key.

 # OPTIONS